pratham-jaiswal/claire/README.md

 - `Set a reminder in 30 minutes.` (The code must be running for this to work)
 - `Give me the latest news on technology.`
 - `Who was the founder of reddit and what happend to him?`
+- `How many times does the letter 'o' appear in the word 'pneumonoultramicroscopicsilicovolcanoconiosis'?`

 ## Contributing